Populo/RetainerSales/README.md

-# Lalafell Supremacy
+# Retainer Sales

-Dalamud plugin to turn all players into lalafell.
+Dalamud plugin to quickly see which retainers have sold things.

 ## Main Points
-* Very basic, not sure what you want from me.
-* One day I may add support for all races.
-I'm just glad I finally got this working properly
+* Very basic, if the arrows do not disappear after opening the retainer window let me know.
+Translations are hard.
 * PR's for improvements/bug fixes welcome

 ## Support